History of Impunity

 Our Work

-It is in this context that SAC-M was formed to support the peoples of Myanmar in their fight for human rights, peace, democracy, accountability and justice.
+It is in this context that SAC-M was formed to support the peoples of Myanmar in their fight for human rights, peace, genuine democracy, accountability and justice.
 Our commitment is to provide support to the peoples of Myanmar as they strive for a new democracy and galvanise international political action to exert as much pressure as possible on the military junta.

 Our approach is based on three main pillars: strategy, advocacy and communication.
-We draw on our collective expertise to provide strategic advice to actors in Myanmar working for human rights, peace, democracy, justice and accountability; we advocate on behalf of the democratic movement in Myanmar, to ensure their voices are heard; and we communicate updates and analysis to provide the public and international community with knowledge and understanding of the situation in Myanmar.
+We draw on our collective expertise to provide strategic advice to actors in Myanmar working for human rights, peace, genuine democracy, justice and accountability; we advocate on behalf of the democratic movement in Myanmar, to ensure their demands are heard; and we communicate updates and analysis to provide the public and international community with knowledge and understanding of the situation in Myanmar.

-We believe that without accountability and an end to the military’s impunity for its crimes, devastating human rights violations against the people of Myanmar will continue and the transition to democracy will not succeed.
+We believe that without accountability and an end to the military’s impunity for its crimes, devastating human rights violations against the people of Myanmar will continue and the transition to genuine democracy will not succeed.